VISITING HOSPITAL

 The care that we provide, is guided by the Code of Health and Disability Services Consumer's Rights and The Treaty of Waitangi/ Te Tiriti o Waitangi.

-The Canterbury Neonatal Service prides itself on its multi-disciplinary approach and teamwork when caring for the babies/pēpi and family/whānau of Canterbury/Waitaha.
+The Canterbury Neonatal Service prides itself on its multi-disciplinary approach and teamwork when caring for the pēpi and whānau of Canterbury/Waitaha.
 We are constantly sustaining and improving the type of care that we provide for our community/takiwhā.
 Central to this is our reflective practice and our desire to base as much of our model of care as possible, on current evidence based practice.

 Our philosophy as health care providers is to

-Consistently provide, as a team, quality holistic care with respect for family/whānau, encompassing the concepts of Te Whare Tapa Whā (The four cornerstones of health), Te Taha Wairua (Spiritual), Te Taha Tinana (Physical), Te Taha Whānau (Family), Te Taha Hinengaro (Emotional and psychological) in accordance with Te Tiriti o Waitangi (The Treaty of Waitangi) and the Code of Health and Disability Services Consumers Rights (1994).
+Consistently provide, as a team, quality holistic care with respect for whānau, encompassing the concepts of Te Whare Tapa Whā (The four cornerstones of health), Te Taha Wairua (Spiritual), Te Taha Tinana (Physical), Te Taha Whānau (Family), Te Taha Hinengaro (Emotional and psychological) in accordance with Te Tiriti o Waitangi (The Treaty of Waitangi) and the Code of Health and Disability Services Consumers Rights (1994).

-Promote and foster healthy interpersonal relationships, between nga mātua/parents, extended family/whānau and baby/pēpi.
+Promote and foster healthy interpersonal relationships, between nga mātua/parents, extended whānau and pēpi.

-Ensure the multi-disciplinary team advocates for the baby/pēpi and their family/whānau in all aspects of care including complaints.
+Ensure the multi-disciplinary team advocates for the pēpi and their whānau in all aspects of care including complaints.

-Encourage open and effective communication between all staff and family/whānau in a supportive caring environment, providing interpretation when required, without discrimination.
+Encourage open and effective communication between all staff and whānau in a supportive caring environment, providing interpretation when required, without discrimination.

 Ensure appropriate preparation for discharge and ongoing needs.
-These needs will be established in consultation with the family/whānau and multi-disciplinary team members.
+These needs will be established in consultation with the whānau and multi-disciplinary team members.

 Recognise the necessity, of maintaining high levels of care and skill within the Neonatal Service, based on evidence based practice, current teaching and research.

-Admission and Care of your baby
+Admission and Care of your pēpi

 Level 3 (Intensive Care)

-The service utilises Continuous Positive Airway Pressure (CPAP) and various forms of ventilation (High Frequency and Nitric Oxide, Volume and SIMV-Synchronised Intermittent Mandatory Ventilation) in supporting babies who are experiencing breathing difficulties or who require support post surgery.
+The service utilises Continuous Positive Airway Pressure (CPAP) and various forms of ventilation (High Frequency and Nitric Oxide, Volume and SIMV-Synchronised Intermittent Mandatory Ventilation) in supporting pēpi who are experiencing breathing difficulties or who require support post surgery.

 Within our entire neonatal environment the parents are a valued member of the team.
 Staff will assist in any way possible to minimise separation and encourage contact.
 This often involves changing nappies, taking temperatures and kangaroo care.
 The parents' role is highly valued.